 Content marketing gets 3x more leads than paid search advertising.

 Learn from this small business stat: Content marketing should be part of your overall marketing plan.
-By crafting and sharing useful, insightful content, businesses are able to position themselves as thought leaders.
+By crafting and sharing useful, insightful content, businesses can position themselves as thought leaders.
 They can also promote their business alongside the industry adjacent content.

 Move Foward With These Small Business Stats

 Knowledge is power.
 Knowing you’re not alone in the challenges you face is probably a bit of a relief.
 But it’s not a solution.
 If you can relate to any of these small business stats, seems like it may be time to make a few changes.
-One decision many small businesses make is to work with software or an outside marketing team to take on ways to combat these small business challenges.
+One decision many small businesses make is to delegate with software or an outside agency to take on ways to combat these small business challenges.

 Download our free guide below.
 Read more about the power of long-term, profitable relationships and how to cultivate them.